Metalocalypse: Broadcast history

 The show's first season consists of 20 11-minute episodes, the first of which premiered on the Adult Swim Video on August 4, 2006, and on Adult Swim proper the following Sunday.
 Metalocalypse was renewed for a second season consisting of 19 episodes which began airing on September 23, 2007, two days before the CD release of The Dethalbum.
 The second season also introduced an updated version of the show's opening theme (officially titled "Deththeme"), which had been rerecorded for The Dethalbum.
 The Metalocalypse premiere was the #1 rated show in its time slot among males aged 18–34 and earned the network's best premiere delivery and ratings in 2006.
 Among the top ad-supported basic cable programs of the week, Metalocalypse ranked #12 among men 18–34 and #6 among men 18–24.
-The series premiere ranked #30 for the week among adults 18–34.
+The series premiere ranked #30 for the week among older teenagers and young adults 18–34.

-At San Diego Comic Con 2008, Tommy Blacha confirmed that the show would be renewed for a third season which premiered on November 8, 2009.
+At San Diego Comic-Con in 2008, Tommy Blacha confirmed that the show would be renewed for a third season which premiered on November 8, 2009.
 The episodes of season three are 21 minutes long (30 minutes including commercials).

 The fourth season returned to the original 11 minute run-time.
 Season four premiered April 29, 2012, and consisted of 12 episodes.

 Actor Mark Hamill stated in 2013 that the fifth season of the show was currently in production.
 Brendon Small later denied this, stating that it had not yet reached production.

 On May 10, 2013, Brendon Small and Adult Swim announced that a Metalocalypse one-hour rock opera special, Metalocalypse: The Doomstar Requiem, was in the works.
 This special aired on October 27, 2013.

 In April 2014, in an interview on Steve Agee: Uhhh podcast, Brendon Small stated that a fifth and final season was in pre-production and that he was waiting on a budget from Adult Swim.
 Small has since stated that he has begun exploring other ways of concluding the show, which may take the form of a special or a film, and that he was in the early stages of planning.

 Cancellation

-In March 2015, Brendon Small issued a statement saying that he had approached Adult Swim with the idea to do the finale as a "big mini-series," but was turned down by the network.
+In March 2015, Brendon Small issued a statement saying that he had approached Adult Swim with the idea to do the finale as a "big mini-series", but was turned down by the network.
 It was later revealed that Metalocalypse had been canceled; however, Small tweeted that he has plans "to service a final story and music—but not in way fans are used to".

-In October 2015, Small announced a month-long social campaign, called "Metalocalypse Now", to have fans of the show contact Hulu and Adult Swim to convince them to co-fund the series finale to Metalocalypse, entitled: Metalocalypse: The Army of the Doomstar – The Final Chapter.
+In October 2015, Small announced a month-long social campaign, called "Metalocalypse Now", to have fans of the show contact Hulu and Adult Swim to convince them to co-fund the series finale to Metalocalypse, entitled Metalocalypse: The Army of the Doomstar – The Final Chapter.
 As a result of the campaign, financial backers stepped forward to fund a final season, but Adult Swim declined to pick up the series.
 In a May 2016 interview, Small said he is "all but finished making Dethklok records".